 Social norms are the unspoken rules that govern how people interact with each other.
 They can vary from culture to culture, and even from group to group within a culture.

 Some social norms are so ingrained in our psyches that we don’t even think about them; we just automatically do what is expected of us.
-Examples of social norms include covering your mouth when you cough, waiting your turn, and speaking softly in a library.
+Social norms examples include covering your mouth when you cough, waiting your turn, and speaking softly in a library.

 Understanding the social norms of the place you’re visiting is an important part of cultural etiquette to show respect for the people around you.